-Nerve Damage after a Traffic Accident
+Nerve Damage after an Automotive Accident

 Nerve damage is a serious injury and should be treated as such.
 If you have suffered this type of injury after a car crash, you might be able to file a traffic accident compensation claim.
 A personal injury lawyer can walk you through what happens in an average settlement for a car accident.